1. Purpose of policy

 5. Approval to operate

-5.1 Provision of retail goods and services on University premises by third party providers requires express written approval from the Director, Capital and Commercial.
+5.1 Provision of retail goods and services on University premises by third party providers requires express written approval from the General Manager, Strategic Infrastructure Developments.

 5.2 This requirement for approval applies to all third party providers, on any USC owned and/or operated premises.
 Examples of activities requiring approval include, but are not limited to: